 Q: What is the levy?

 A: As per the Phylloxera and Grape Industry Act 1995, registered persons (being persons who are recorded in the Register established by Vinehealth Australia as owners of 0.5 hectares or more of area under vine) must contribute to the costs of Vinehealth Australia’s primary functions.
-The current rules for contributions are as follows:
+Current rules and rates relating to contributions for the 2022-23 levy period are as follows:

-- Calculations are based on the area of vines recorded in the Vineyard Register as being in the ground, living or dead, and the liability is the responsibility of the land owner.
+- A variable fee of $9.69 per hectare, based on the area of vines recorded in the Register as being in the ground, living or dead, and the liability is the responsibility of the land owner.

 - Pursuant to section 23(3) of the Phylloxera and Grape Industry Act 1995, the levy is collected or recovered by the Commissioner of Land Tax on behalf of the Board as if the contribution were land tax and is subject to the same penalties for delay or default in payment.
 The Commissioner of State Taxation has delegated its powers and functions described in Section 23(3) of the Act to the Presiding Member of the Phylloxera and Grape Industry Board of South Australia (trading as Vinehealth Australia).